Daegu–Gyeongbuk Free Economic Zone

 The Daegu–Gyeongbuk Free Economic Zone (DGFEZ) is a Free Economic Zone located in the southeastern part of South Korea.
-DGFEZ has 8 sites spanning over 20 square kilometers in Daegu Metropolitan City and Gyeongsangbukdo (Gyeongbuk) Province (Pohang, Gyeongsan, and Yeongcheon cities).
+DGFEZ has 8 sites spanning over 20 square kilometers in Daegu, Pohang, Gyeongsan, and Yeongcheon.
 As of January 2014, DGFEZ is home to 150 organizations attracting over $2 billion in investment ($350 FDI).

-The Daegu-Gyeongbuk region is home to 5.5 million people and over 13% of the nation’s manufacturers including global conglomerates Samsung, LG, Hyundai and POSCO.
+The Daegu-Gyeongbuk region is home to 5.5 million people and over 13% of the nation's manufacturers including global conglomerates Samsung, LG, Hyundai and POSCO.
 DGFEZ focuses on 4 major industries; IT Convergence, High-tech Transportation Components, Green Energy, and Knowledge Services.
 The development of these districts is scheduled to conclude in 2020.
 DGFEZA has offices in Daegu and Seoul.

 History

 The Daegu–Gyeongbuk Free Economic Zone was designated by the Korean central government on May 6, 2008 with the offices of DGFEZ opening its doors on August 13, 2008.
-The current commissioner of DGFEZ Authority is Byung-Rok Choi.
+The current commissioner of DGFEZ Authority is Byeong Sam Kim.